martin-merener/deep_learning/combinatorial_data_augmentation/README.md

 # Combinatorial Data Augmentation

-In this project I develop a data augmentation approach that provides a strong reduction in test error rate for image classification of images from the Fashion MNIST dataset.
+In this project I develop a data augmentation approach that provides a strong reduction in test error rate for image classification of images from the Fashion MNIST dataset (10 classes).

 The technique, which I call _Combinatorial Data Augmentation_ (CDA), shows very promising results when very few labelled images are available even for transfer learning, e.g., 10 labelled images from each category.

 The technique assumes that a pre-trained neural network is available, and that it has not been trained on the classes that the current problem aims to classify (otherwise, there is no problem to solve).
-In the notebook I use resnet34.
+For example, resnet34.

 The two accompanying notebooks cover:

 #### 1. Binary Case and Analysis

-All 45 pairs of categories are tested, and then two specific pairs (one hard to distinguish, one easy) are analyzed in more detail.
+All 45 pairs of classes in Fashion MNIST are tested, and then two specific pairs (one hard to distinguish, one easy) are analyzed in more detail.

 #### 2. Multi-class case